YggdrasillTech/SDCND_Project2/README.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 It got wrong guessing the speed limit, this could be due to the similarities between all speed limits signs and some inclination towards a specific one.

+Comparing Test Accuracy (**0.906**) against the web images Accuracy (**0.800**) is clearly a difference of **~0.1**.
+This is not so high if it's take into account that only 5 images were evaluated for the web test.
+In k_prob later on, is posible to see that for image 4 which is the one misclassified, all the probabilities were around speed signs (image 4 is 70km/h sign).
+So this misclasification could posible be part of the artifacts discused in the point above.
+A later experiment with some noise reducing technique could reveal if this is due to noise.

+Taking into account that image 4 correct class is still among the Top-5 probabilities is still consistent with Validation and Tes Accuracy in the traning phase.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)